 The current forecasts for real GDP growth, core PCE inflation, and the federal funds rate are shown in Figures 1a-1c along with the 68 percent probability coverage intervals.
-The forecast uses data through 2015Q1 supplemented by a 2015Q2 nowcast based on the latest Macroeconomic Advisers forecast.
-For example, the model takes 2015Q2 output growth of 2 percent as given and the projection begins with 2015Q3.
-PRISM anticipates that growth accelerates to about 2.6 percent by the end of 2015.
-Output growth then rises gradually to a peak of about 3.7 percent in 2017Q2.
-Overall, the output growth forecast for this round is a bit weaker compared with March projection due to the weaker-than-expected GDP data for 2015Q1.
-While output growth is fairly robust, core PCE inflation stays contained at below 2 percent through the forecast horizon.
+The forecast uses data through 2015Q3 supplemented by a 2015Q4 nowcast based on the latest Macroeconomic Advisers forecast.
+For example, the model takes 2015Q4 output growth of 2.2 percent as given and the projection begins with 2016Q1.
+PRISM anticipates that output growth accelerates to 2.9 percent in 2016Q1, and then edges up gradually to about 3.5 percent in 2018Q1.
+Overall, the growth forecast for this round is a bit weaker compared with the September projection due to the modest growth in the economy in second half of 2015.
+While output growth is fairly robust going forward, core PCE inflation stays contained and remains at 2.2 percent or below over the next three years.
 Based on the 68 percent coverage interval, the model sees a minimal chance of deflation or recession (measured as negative quarters of real GDP growth) over the next 3 years.

-The federal funds rate is constrained near the zero bound through 2015Q3.
-Thereafter, the model dynamics take over and the funds rate rises gradually to 2.5 percent in 2016Q4 and 3.3 percent in 2017Q4.
-This path is similar to the March projection.
+The federal funds rate is determined solely by model dynamics for this forecast round and the funds rate rises to 2.5 percent in 2016Q4, 3.7 percent in 2017Q4, and 4.2 percent in 2018Q4.
+This path is slightly stronger compared to the September projection.

 The key factors driving the projection are shown in the forecast shock decompositions (Figures 2a-2e) and the smoothed estimates of the model's primary shocks (shown in Figure 3, where they are normalized by standard deviation).
-Over the last two quarters, negative shocks to TFP have been the primary factor holding back real output growth.
-As these shocks unwind, output growth rises with additional contributions from the unwinding of government spending, investment and labor supply shocks.
+Over the course of 2015, negative shocks to TFP, government spending, and monetary policy have been the primary factor holding back real output growth.
+As these shocks unwind, output growth rises with additional contributions from the unwinding of investment and labor supply shocks.
 Over the course of the recession and recovery PRISM estimated a sequence of large positive shocks to leisure (negative shocks to labor supply) that have a persistent effect on hours worked and so pushed hours well below steady state.
 As these shocks unwind hours worked rebounds strongly over the forecast horizon and so leads to higher output growth.

-As seen in Figure 3, the model estimates a sequence of largely negative discount factor shocks since 2008.
-All else equal, these shocks push down current consumption and push up investment, with the effect being very persistent.
-Consequently, the de-trended level of consumption (nondurables + services) remains below the model's estimated steady state at this point.
-As these shocks unwind over the projection period, consumption growth gradually accelerates from about 1.4 percent in 2015 to 3 percent at the end of 2017.
-The model attributes the moderate strength in investment growth (gross private domestic + durable goods consumption) to the gradual unwinding of a history of negative MEI shocks since the start of the recession (see Figures 2e and 3).
-Consequently, the principal shocks driving investment growth over the forecast horizon are efficiency of investment shocks with an additional boost from labor shocks.
-Offsetting these factors to some extent are financial shocks: the unwinding of the discount factor shocks leads to a downward pull on investment growth over the next three years.
-Investment growth runs at about a 3 percent pace at the end of 2015, rising to near 4 percent in 2017.
+As seen in Figure 3, the model estimates a series of large negative discount factor shocks since 2008.
+All else equal, these shocks push down consumption and push up investment, with the effect being very persistent.
+Consequently, the de-trended level of consumption (nondurables + services) still remains somewhat below the model's estimated steady state at this point.
+As these shocks unwind over the projection period, consumption growth gradually accelerates from about 2.1 percent in mid-2016 to 2.9 percent in the second half of 2018.
+The model is now forecasting a relatively weak path for investment growth (gross private domestic + durable goods consumption) as the gradual unwinding of a history of negative MEI shocks since the start of the recession (see Figures 2e and 3) are offset by the lingering effects of financial shocks: the unwinding of the discount factor shocks leads to a downward pull on investment growth over the next three years.
+Investment growth rises from about 1.4 percent at the beginning of 2016 to 3.4 percent at the end of the forecast horizon.